Systemabel/NixDots2.0/README.md

 Some features that I'd like to add:
  - encryption and secure secrets (!!!)
  - modular packages for the most common tools
- - I want bells and whistles and every feature of a desktop working as it should
+ - I want bells and whistles and every feature of a desktop environment working as it should